-- so to avoid undue impacts on ratepayers, the state should oversee such activities by having utilities report on the outcomes of pilots and lessons learned (successes and failures).
-PUCs can also implement evaluation, measurement and verification protocols to ensure that results and lessons learned are documented and monitored for example: - ➤ The renewable energy portfolio standard in North Carolina allows up to \$1 million annually in cost recovery for costs an electric power supplier incurs to fund R&D that encourages the development of renewable energy, energy efficiency and improved air quality.
-176 - A range of state commissions, including in Massachusetts, have set guidelines for cost recovery related to EV infrastructure investments.177
+- The renewable energy portfolio standard in North Carolina allows up to \$1 million annually in cost recovery for costs an electric power supplier incurs to fund R&D that encourages the development of renewable energy, energy efficiency and improved air quality. - A range of state commissions, including in Massachusetts, have set guidelines for cost recovery related to EV infrastructure investments.